3. Data Collection

 Recording Lens Calibrations:

-1. Place all cameras side by side on a desk or table, facing the same direction and capturing identical views.
+1. Place all cameras side by side on a desk or table, facing the same direction and capturing as similar views as possible.

 2. Stand at a distance where the chessboard occupies ~1/4 of the camera views.